ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Tensor rank
 ^^^^^^^^^^^

-Tensor rank refers to the data's dimensionality, such as the number of modes.
+Tensor rank refers to the data dimensionality, such as the number of modes.
 In Einstein notation, repeated modes indicate the dimensions being contracted during tensor contractions.

 In contractions, modes can be categorized as M, N, and K, defined as follows: